Congressional baseball shooting: Perpetrator

-Police identified the shooter as James Thomas Hodgkinson, 66 years old, whose last permanent residence was in Belleville, Illinois.
+Police identified the shooter as James Thomas Hodgkinson (December 12, 1950 – June 14, 2017), 66 years old, whose last permanent residence was in Belleville, Illinois, where he lived for the entirety of his life, having been born in neighboring East St. Louis.
 He was politically active; according to a former attorney of his, he "never did anything violent".
 He was severely injured in the shootout and transported to the George Washington University Hospital, where he died from his injuries.
 The sheriff of St. Clair County, Illinois, said that deputies had been called to Hodgkinson's house about half a dozen times in the past 20 years.
+His earliest charge dates back to 1993 when he was accused of multiple traffic offenses and drunk driving.
 In 2006, Hodgkinson was accused of beating his foster daughter and charged with domestic battery, but the case was dismissed when the alleged victim decided not to testify.
 Had Hodgkinson been convicted, he would have been unable to legally purchase firearms.

 In March 2017, a neighbor called police to complain about Hodgkinson firing a rifle at trees in their residential neighborhood.
-The officers who responded checked Hodgkinson's gun permit, then advised him not to shoot in the area but did not conduct an arrest.
+The officers who responded checked Hodgkinson's gun permit, then advised him not to shoot in the area but did not arrest him.
 Hodgkinson owned a home inspection business that had an expired license at the time of the shooting.
 Investigators believe that he had been living in a van in Alexandria for about six weeks at the time of the shooting.
 Witnesses say he often parked the van near the ball field and nearby YMCA, and was a frequent visitor to the YMCA.
 According to Tim Slater of the FBI's Washington, D.C., field office, Hodgkinson was "running out of money.
 He was not employed at the time of the event, and he was looking for some local employment.
 He was married for 30 years, and it appears that that marriage was not going very well.
 It was just a pattern of life where you could tell things were not going well."